2023 benefits options for retirees under 65

 UHC participants also have access to additional benefits:

-Virtual Visits offers 24-hour telemedicine support from the comfort of your home, and the copay is $0.
+Optum Virtual Care offers 24-hour telemedicine support from the comfort of your home, and the copay is $0.

 Choosing in-network providers lowers your financial responsibility, but if you do receive out-of-network services, free billing support is available through Naviguard.
 Use the phone number on the back of your UHC insurance card to contact a Naviguard advisor.
 Together, you can review your bill and discuss options that may be available to lower the expense.

-Spine & Joint Solution connects you with a dedicated team to help you understand treatment choices, where to go for care and potentially lower out-of-pocket costs.
+Optum® Orthopedic Health Support connects you with a dedicated team who will help you understand treatment choices, direct you to a center of excellence to improve your outcome and potentially lower out-of-pocket costs.

 2nd.MD offers a free second medical opinion on a current or new diagnosis, treatment options and can help you manage chronic conditions.